-Ms. Firth received both a Bachelor’s degree and a Juris Doctor from Notre Dame.
-After practicing law in Chicago, Firth returned to Notre Dame to join the Division of Student Affairs as the inaugural director of the Office of Residence Life, serving for six years as the University’s primary hearing officer for student disciplinary matters.
+Firth received both a Bachelor’s degree and a Juris Doctor from Notre Dame.
+After practicing law in Chicago, she returned to Notre Dame to join the Division of Student Affairs as the inaugural director of the Office of Residence Life, serving for six years as the University’s primary hearing officer for student disciplinary matters.

-Ms. Firth and her husband, John, who also holds undergraduate and law degrees from the University, are the parents of four Notre Dame graduates and a current Notre Dame student.
+Firth and her husband, John, who also holds undergraduate and law degrees from the University, are the parents of four Notre Dame graduates and a current Notre Dame student.